Where to Stay in Bali

 Bali is truly paradise, with rice terraces cascading down verdant volcanic slopes, flaming sunsets dripping over powdery-white sands, and a unique and omnipresent culture that dominates the island and its people despite the continued growth of tourism.
 The island is appreciated by some 3-4 million Indonesian and foreign tourists each year, almost doubling the population at times.
 Some savor the surf, shopping, and clubbing in Kuta, while others relish spiritual and cultural pursuits in Ubud.
 Many come specifically to enjoy one of Bali’s best 5-star hotels and others to explore some of the best beaches in Bali.
 There are water sports and scuba diving, mountainous landscapes, and millennium-old temples.

 Public transport in tourist areas is often non-existent and always crowded, but privately-owned shuttle buses are plentiful and comfortable.
-It is also easy to find taxis (except in Ubud) and charter a car with driver for only US$50 per day – this is great value and the driver will act as a personal travel guide (albeit, with imperfect English).
+It’s also easy to find taxis (except in Ubud) and charter a car with driver for only US$50 per day – this is great value and the driver will act as a personal travel guide (albeit, with imperfect English).
 Intense traffic, absent road signs and narrow potholed roads are three excellent reasons why you should never rent a car and drive yourself.

 The Best Places to Stay in Bali